30 Rock: Critical response30 Rock has received critical acclaim from critics and audiences since its release. Chris Harnick, writing in the Huffington Post, has ranked it along with I Love Lucy and Seinfeld as one of the great TV comedies. The Writers Guild of America West listed it as the 21st best written TV series. Its series finale has been rated highly by several publications. HitFix ranked it the 15th best series final, IndieWire included it in its list of 16 best series finals, and HuffPost named it the 5th best.

 The first season of 30 Rock was reviewed favorably by critics.
-Metacritic gave the pilot episode a Metascore—a weighted average based on the impressions of a select thirty-one critical reviews—of 67 out of 100.
+Metacritic gave the pilot episode a score—a weighted average based on the impressions of a select thirty-one critical reviews—of 67 out of 100.
 Robert Abele of LA Weekly declared that the show was a "weirdly appropriate and hilarious symbol of our times".
-The Wall Street Journal's Dorothy Rabinowitz wrote that the "standard caution is relevant—debut episodes tend to be highly polished.
+Dorothy Rabinowitz of The Wall Street Journal wrote that the "standard caution is relevant—debut episodes tend to be highly polished.
 All the more reason to enjoy the hilarious scenes and fine ensemble cast here".
 Some less favorable reviews were received from Brian Lowry of Variety.
 Lowry said, "Despite her success with Mean Girls, Fey mostly hits too-familiar notes in the pilot.
 Moreover, she's a limited protagonist, which is problematic."
 Maureen Ryan of the Chicago Tribune criticized "30 Rock for being less than the sum of its parts, and, as an entry in the single-camera comedy sweepstakes, it fails to show either the inspired inventiveness of Arrested Development or provide the surprisingly perceptive character studies of The Office".

 At the end of 2006, LA Weekly listed 30 Rock as one of the best "Series of the Year".
 The show also appeared on similar year end "best of" 2006 lists published by The New York Times, The A.V.
 Club, The Boston Globe, the Chicago Sun-Times, Entertainment Weekly, the Los Angeles Times, the Miami Herald, People Weekly, and TV Guide.
 The Associated Press wrote that NBC's "Thursday night comedy block—made up of My Name Is Earl, The Office, Scrubs, and 30 Rock—is consistently the best night of prime time viewing for any network."
 In 2007, it appeared on The Boston Globe's "best of" list as well as the "best of" lists of the Chicago Sun-Times, the Chicago Tribune, Entertainment Weekly, the Los Angeles Times, Newark Star-Ledger, The New York Times, Pittsburgh Post-Gazette, The San Francisco Chronicle, The San Jose Mercury News, TV Guide and USA Today.
 30 Rock was named the best series of 2007 by Entertainment Weekly.

 At the end of 2009, Newsweek magazine ranked 30 Rock as the best comedy on TV in the past decade, and at the end of 2010, Metacritic reported that the show ranked 12th place in their list of collected Television Critic Top Ten Lists.
 At the end of 2012, a poll undertaken by 60 Minutes and Vanity Fair named 30 Rock the seventh greatest sitcom of all time.
 In 2013, the Writers Guild of America named 30 Rock as one of the best-written television series of all time, ranking it at 21st place.
 In 2019, the series was ranked 12th on The Guardian newspaper's list of the 100 best TV shows of the 21st century.
+In 2023, Variety ranked 30 Rock #22 on its list of the 100 greatest TV shows of all time.